concrete-cp/concrete/README.md

 - Quadratic (x = y · z, x = y²).
 Bound or domain consistency.

-All other MiniZinc constraints are supported via decomposition or reformulation.
+All other documented MiniZinc constraints are supported via decomposition or reformulation.

 All other XCSP3 constraints selected for the 2017 competition are supported via decomposition or reformulation.
 Some XCSP3 constraints are not supported.